Delivery of Franciscan Rule by Colantonio 1445

 Colantonio operated in Naples from 1440 to 1460, under king René of Anjou and Alfonso V of Aragon, both admirers of Flemish artists.

-The diversity of these two influences is visible in two panels executed by Colantonio for the Franciscan church of San Lorenzo Maggiore, which were painted in two different moments and were later completed by Antonello da Messina with smaller side panels of blessed Franciscans.
-The general theme of the altarpiece was the celebration of the Franciscan thought, of which St. Jerome, according to the theories of St. Bernardino of Siena, had been one of the main influences.
+Colantonio operated in Naples from 1440 to 1460, under King René of Anjou and Alfonso V of Aragon, both great admirers of Flemish art.
+The diversity of these two influences—northern naturalism and Iberian precision—can be observed in two panels executed by Colantonio for the Franciscan church of San Lorenzo Maggiore.
+These were painted at different times and later completed by Antonello da Messina with smaller side panels depicting blessed Franciscans.
+The general theme of the altarpiece was the celebration of Franciscan thought, of which St. Jerome, according to the theories of St. Bernardino of Siena, had been considered one of the main intellectual influences.

-The work shows that Colantonio, at the time of its realization, was already acquainted of the novelties brought from Aragon at Alfonso's court.
-This is visible in details such as the steep, nearly vertical pavement, the characters' feature, the holed aureolas, the rigid and geometrical folds of the clothes.
+The work reveals Colantonio’s familiarity with the stylistic novelties brought from Aragon to Alfonso’s court.
+This influence is visible in the steep, almost vertical pavement, in the precise features of the figures, in the perforated halos, and in the rigid, geometric folds of their garments.
+These details highlight a moment of transition in Neapolitan painting, where late Gothic elegance meets the early Renaissance’s newfound structure and rationality, capturing the spiritual fervor and intellectual vitality of the Franciscan world.
 The other panel, depicting St. Jerome in His Study, despite being one or two years earlier, is still more influenced by the early Netherlandish painting in favour at the Angevine court, with painters such as Barthélemy d'Eyck.

 Comments